thomasnield/oreilly_sql_fundamentals_for_data/notes_and_slides/sql_fundamentals_notes.md

 WHERE ATTENDEE_ID = 3
 ```

-Using a `WHERE` is important, otherwise it will update all records with the specified `SET` assignmnet.
+Using a `WHERE` is important, otherwise it will update all records with the specified `SET` assignment.
 This can be handy if you wanted to say, make all `EMAIL` values uppercase.

 ```sql
 UPDATE ATTENDEE SET EMAIL = UPPER(EMAIL)